-Ransomware works by infiltrating a device or network, encrypting files, and demanding payment for decryption.
-Attackers use various methods to deliver ransomware, such as phishing emails or exploiting software vulnerabilities.
-The process is designed to pressure victims into paying quickly.
+Ransomware works by infiltrating a system, encrypting files, and demanding payment for decryption.
+Attackers use various delivery methods to gain access and maximize disruption.

 Key takeaways

-Once activated, it encrypts files and displays a ransom note with payment instructions.
+Once inside, the malware encrypts files and displays a ransom note.

-Some ransomware variants also exfiltrate data before encryption.
+Some ransomware variants also steal data to increase pressure on victims.

 In plain language